gabrielfs7/cqrs-ddd-php/README.md

   - Publish all aggregate root events.

 - **Projector**
-  - Handles the events and store relevant information to support application.
+  - Handles the events and store relevant information to support application query.
+  - They are generally used for fast Query.